Why is Body Language Relevant?

 - Haptics - the study of human touch, from the Greek word haptikos, meaning able to touch.
 The word haptics in this sense entered the English language in the 1800s, which indicates when human touch began to be a serious area of study.

-- Illustrative gesture - gestures which shape or describe the physical dimensions of something by using the hands in the air.
+- Illustrative gesture - gestures that shape or describe the physical dimensions of something by using the hands in the air.

 - Index finger - first finger of the hand - usually the most dominant and dexterous finger, hence used mostly in pointing gestures.